drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/XrZRVGnFXw0)

-21. **TICKABLE** Most of the LaTeX code you have learnt so far an be used without much change in a beamer presentation within the `frame` environment.
+21. Most of the LaTeX code you have learnt so far an be used without much change in a beamer presentation within the `frame` environment.
 There are however a few particularities:

     To make a title, you need to use the `\titlepage` instead of the `\maketitle` command: